lavalink-devs/Lavalink/IMPLEMENTATION.md

   ]
 }
 ```

+Additionally, in every `/loadtracks` response, a `loadType` property is returned which can be used to judge the response from Lavalink properly.
+It can be one of the following:
+* `TRACK_LOADED` - Returned when a single track is loaded.
+* `PLAYLIST_LOADED` - Returned when a playlist is loaded.
+* `SEARCH_RESULT` - Returned when a search result is made (i.e `ytsearch: some song`).
+* `NO_MATCHES` - Returned if no matches/sources could be found for a given identifier.
+* `LOAD_FAILED` - Returned if Lavaplayer failed to load something for some reason.

 ### Special notes
 * When your shard's mainWS connection dies, so does all your lavalink audio connections.